Skip to content

 • background grants Familiar in two support skills

-• homeland grants familiarity through climate, contacts, route knowledge, or codex, not direct extra combat power
+• village origin grants familiarity in one trade skill plus contacts, route knowledge, or codex; not direct extra combat power

-• race grants passive effect or context hook, not raw band inflation
+• lineage grants passive effect or context hook, not raw band inflation

 This gives new character enough shape to succeed early without invalidating skill-based growth.